raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/strings.md

-# A Wam Cup in the Hand: Strings
+# A Wam Cup in the Hand: Strings and Quasi-Literals

 ![Coffee and a Book](images/coffee-and-a-book.jpg)